 3. Could this product pose risks such as choking, entrapment, skin or body reactions, burning or falls?

 If you sell USB chargers, travel adaptors, power supplies/transformers or other electrical equipment, you must ensure these are approved by a recognised certification body and have a compliance mark or approval number.
-For more information, visit the Electrical equipment and appliances page on the Energy Safe Victoria website.
+For more information, visit the Selling safe electrical appliances and equipment page on the Energy Safe Victoria website.

 Where to next: